Platyomus

-Platyomus is a genus of broad-nosed weevils in the family of beetles known as Curculionidae.
-There are at least 40 described species in Platyomus.
+Platyomus is a genus of broad-nosed weevils (subfamily Entiminae) in the family of beetles known as Curculionidae.
+Among its subfamily, this genus belongs to tribe Naupactini.
+There are more than 40 described species in Platyomus.

+Some members of this genus are remarkably similar to certain species of the broad-nosed weevil genera Cydianerus and Rhigus, which belong to the Entiminae tribe Entimini.

 Species

 These 46 species belong to the genus Platyomus: